-A Seminar for Professionals
+A Seminar Series for Professionals

-Content: Internal Family Systems (IFS) is a cutting edge psychotherapy approach that offers therapists a non-pathologizing conceptual framework for understanding human struggles as well as a clinical pathway that respectfully guides people toward lasting and profound transformation.
-Founded by Richard Schwartz and originally conceived as a trauma treatment, IFS is now applied to a broad array of mental and physical health issues, as well as to coaching, business, mediation, and other areas.
+Content: Internal Family Systems (IFS) is a cutting-edge psychotherapy approach that offers therapists a non-pathologizing conceptual framework for understanding human struggles as well as a clinical pathway that respectfully guides people toward lasting and profound transformation.
+Founded by Dr. Richard Schwartz and originally conceived as a trauma treatment, IFS is now applied to a broad array of mental and physical health issues, as well as to coaching, business, mediation, and other areas.
 SAMHSA has recently added IFS to the National Registry of Evidence-Based Programs and Practices rating it as “effective for improving general functioning and well-being,” and “promising for each of: improving phobia, panic, and generalized anxiety disorders and symptoms; physical health conditions and symptoms; personal resilience/self-concept; and depression and depressive symptoms.”

 Each of the four sessions will address an important concept within the model.
 Format will include some combination of didactic presentation, Q and A, viewing videos or live demos, and experiential exercises.
-Leader will recommend supplemental readings that will enrich group discussion.

 Session #1: Introduction to the Inner Parts of a Person